emc48/Miracle-morning-project/README.md

 Visualise- used as an image "vision board" style page

-Read- with an option for the user to add a list of books they would like to read
+Read- with an option for the user to add a list of books they would like to read and that they can tick off on the site

 Affrimations- the user can click on which emotion they would like to feel and affrimations will pop up that users can use.